-Credits: 3; Prereq: RTV 2100 or MMC 2100 with minimum grade of C and junior standing, or instructor permission.
+Credits: 3; Prereq: a grade of C in RTV 2100, junior standing or instructor permission.

-New electronic media systems of mass communication in cable television and satellite communication.
+New electronic media systems of mass communication; cable television and satellite communication.

 Audience, economic and placement considerations in scheduling programs for broadcast radio, television and cable television, and other electronic media of mass communication.
 This course must be completed before enrolling in RTV 4800.